Mass Modeling and Kinematics of Galaxy Clusters in Modified Gravity: Discussions and conclusions

 As a completion, the bounds of Fig.~\ref{fig:10000} can be translated to bounds on the field $|f_{R,0}|$ in the popular $f(R)$ models of gravity \cite{buchadal70}, where Einstein-Hilbert action is modified by introducing a smooth function of the Ricci scalar $f(R)$, whose derivative $\text{d}f(R)/\text{d}R|_{z=0} = f_{R,0}$ behaves as a scalar field mediating the fifth force.
 The connection with the background Chameleon field is given by the mapping (see \textit{e.g.} \cite{Brax:2008}):

 From the posterior of Fig.~\ref{fig:10000} one gets $|f_{R,0}|\lesssim 4.4\times 10^{-6}$ for the NFW case and $|f_{R,0}|\lesssim 3.5\times 10^{-6}$ for the Burkert case, at $95\,\%$ C.L. upper limits.
 These bounds are in line with current cosmological constraints on the field (\textit{e.g.} \cite{Xu:2015,Wilcox:2015kna,Boumechta:2023qhd})\footnote{Note that tests at galactic scales \cite{Desmond2020} impose more stringent limits of $|f_{R,0}|\lesssim 10^{-8}$, when a particular model for the $f(R)$ function is adopted.}, and provide the limiting precision that can be achieved by kinematics and lensing analysis of clusters.
+It is worth to point out that the NFW model exhibits a bump in the allowed region at large $\Qtwo$, which is a consequence of the stronger efficiency of the screening mechanism.
+Indeed, as one can visually inspect form \cref{eq:NFWscreen}, increasing the coupling $\beta$ results in an increase of the screening radius, suppressing the fifth force for reasonably small $\phitwo$ (see also the discussion in \cite{Pizzuti:2020tdl}).

 Note that the analysis of \cite{Tamosiunas_2022} on $\Lambda$CDM cosmological simulation demonstrates that the Chameleon-to-GR acceleration ratio at $r_{200}$, given current bounds on the chameleon parameters, should not be greater than $10^{-7}$.
 This is well below the uncertainties on any cluster's mass profile reconstruction.
 The results have been shown for the NFW case truncated at the virial radius, which exhibits a stronger screening effect compared to other mass models.
 Moreover, the current mass determination can be extended above the virial radius (\textit{e.g.} \cite{Butt:2024jes}), but also, in this case, one expects the effect of the Chameleon acceleration to be hardly detectable.